franceslinyc/franceslinyc.github.io/about.markdown

 permalink: /about/
 ---

 <p align="justify"> Thanks for visiting my site!
-I am a third-year PhD student in statistics at the Oregon State University (OSU).
+I am a four-year PhD student in statistics at the Oregon State University (OSU).
 I am particularly interested in: </p>

 - spatial statistics
 - spatio-temporal modeling